 Each spring, SSS staff plan and organize a “Celebration of Achievement” program recognizing participants for their academic achievement, leadership, persistence, and college completion.
 In order for students to be recognized, they must maintain a 3.0 or higher GPA.

 Computer and Internet Access:

-SSS has a computer lab in Lucile Petry-Leone (offices 7 & 10) which is equipped with computers, a laser printer and internet access.
+SSS has a computer lab in Lucile Petry-Leone (room # 24) which is equipped with computers, a laser printer and internet access.
 The lab is open for SSS students’ use “only”during normal office hours.
 Usage of the computers and printing is free.
 Students must adhere to the posted rules concerning the use of the computer lab.